rahra/onioncat/doc/INTRO_TO_ONIONCAT4.md

 note that this is just a personal definition.
 It's a point of view.
 All OnionCat instances are technically equal and have the same capabilities.

-Step 1: Start OnionCat4 on all instances with the additional command line argument "`-A <hostname_of_S0.onion>`".
+1. Start OnionCat4 on all instances with the additional command line argument "`-A <hostname_of_S0.onion>`".

-Step 2: On the command line of each instance (except S0) ping the IPv6 address of S0.
+2. On the command line of each instance (except S0) ping the IPv6 address of S0.

-Step 3: Because each instance can properly resolve S0 (because the hostname is already in every instance's hosts database because of -A), all of them will be able to open a connection to S0.
+3. Because each instance can properly resolve S0 (because the hostname is already in every instance's hosts database because of -A), all of them will be able to open a connection to S0.
 Since OnionCat sends an initial keepalive packet, S0 will learn about all of those instances and its internal hosts database (of S0) will immediately be populated with all the entries (N0-N5 and S0-S5 in this example).

 Now let's assume N0 wants to connect to N1 (e.g. let's ping the IPv6 address of N1 on the command line of N0).
 N0 has no entry for N1 in its hosts database.